 • order medical tests

-• teach other health care members and local groups about child health care
+• teach other health care members and local groups about pediatric health care

 • provide referrals to community groups

-Most NPs and PA’s maintain close working relationships with doctors and consult them as needed.
-NPs and PA’s are licensed in all 50 states, and can dispense most medications.
-Some states require a doctor to co-sign prescriptions.
-In a few states, NPs and PA’s can practice and prescribe without physician supervision.
+NPs often work closely with physicians, consulting them as needed.
+Licensed in all 50 states, NPs can prescribe most medications.
+While some states require a physician to co-sign prescriptions, a few allow NPs to practice and prescribe independently.

-Although doctors have additional training to help patients deal with complex medical problems, many people think NPs and PA’s may spend more time with their patients.
-Experts who study NPs and PA’s report that their training emphasizes disease prevention, reduction of health risks, and thorough patient education.
+Although physicians have additional training to help patients manage complex medical problems, many people think NPs spend more time with their patients.
+Experts who study NPs report that their training emphasizes disease prevention, reduction of health risks, and thorough patient education.

-Like doctors, NPs and PA’s are involved in more than just direct patient care.
+Like physicians, NPs are involved in more than just direct patient care.
 Many participate in education, research, and legislative activities to improve the quality of health care in the United States.

-Pediatric NPs and PA’s are capable of delivering much of the health care that kids require, consulting doctors and specialists when necessary.
-Educating the child and the family about the normal growth and development issues that arise in childhood (i.e., toilet training, temper tantrums, and biting) is a large part of the pediatric NP/PA’s role.
-They also take the time to talk to families about issues that might be considered routine, but that can make the difference between a pleasant office visit and one that’s stressful.
+Pediatric NPs can provide much of the health care children require, consulting physicians and specialists when necessary.
+A large part of their role involves educating the child and their family about normal growth and development issues, such as toilet training, temper tantrums, and biting.
+They also take time to talk with families about issues that might seem routine, which can turn a potentially stressful office visit into a more pleasant experience.

-Pediatric and family practice NPs/PAs can treat acute (or short-term) illnesses such as upper respiratory infections, ear infections, rashes, and urinary tract infections.
-They can also assist with management of chronic illnesses such as asthma, allergies, diabetes, and many others that affect children.
+Pediatric and family practice NPs can treat acute (short-term) illnesses such as upper respiratory infections, ear infections, rashes, and urinary tract infections.
+They can also help manage chronic conditions like asthma, allergies, diabetes, and many others that affect children.

-If your child has severe health problems that require advanced training or highly specialized medical care, you may need to seek the care of a doctor.
-If you’re unsure about your child’s specific illness and want to know if an NP/PA can help, ask your doctor.
-The scope of an NP/PA’s practice depends upon your state’s regulations.
+For children with severe health problems that require advanced training or highly specialized medical care, a physician’s expertise may be necessary.
+If you’re unsure whether an NP can address your child’s condition, consult your doctor.
+The scope of practice for NPs varies by each state’s regulations.

 Our Office